 For further information please see ‘Is the equipment functioning correctly?’ in the User Manual available here.

 Information about the minimum system requirements can be found here.

 Time needed for testing

-The full suite of eight core computerised subtests should take 45 minutes to administer.
+The full suite of nine core digitised subtests should take 30 - 45 minutes to administer.